Employment History, Regular employment positions

 • Lead developer for Klocwork's web-based defect management interface, "Project Central"

-• Rendering of bug traces (extracted using static analysis tools) in graphical tool (inSight Architect)
+This customer demo code rendered of bug traces (extracted using static analysis tools) on architecture diagrams

-• Developed a system that aggregates the information from customer problem reports and internal bug reports which assists in ensuring no customer problems are lost
+This system aggregated and cross referenced the information from customer problem reports and internal bug reports which assisted in ensuring no customer problems were lost

 Nortel Networks